quailjs/quail/docs/tests/frameSrcIsAccessible.rst

 .. php:class:: frameSrcIsAccessible

-<p>Each frame should contain accessible content, and contain content accessible to screen readers, like HTML as opposed to an image.</p>
+Each frame should contain accessible content, and contain content accessible to screen readers, like HTML as opposed to an image.